WGL-2024/WGL_repo_2024/AP-protocol.md

 - Ack, Nack and FloodResponse should still be forwarded to the next hop.
 - Other types of packets will send an 'ErrorInRouting' Nack back, since the drone has crashed.

-`GetNghb()`: This command gives a vector of the neighbours of the chosen drone back to the Simulation Controller.

 `CloseChannel(nghb_id)`: This command close the channel with a neighbour drone.

 `AddSender(dst_id, crossbeam::Sender)`: This command adds `dst_id` to the drone neighbors, with `dst_id` crossbeam::Sender.